ccardea/osy-site/yoga/yama.md

 *Samaya*, or usual practice, requires some explanation.
 I.K.
 Taimni explains:
 >In the practicing of any virtue there are occasions when doubts arise whether it is feasible or advisable to practice that particular virtue in the particular situation that has arisen.
 Considerations of class, place, and time or occasion may be involved in these situations.

-These are sometimes difficult to decide.
-For example:
-- You know your friend is innocent but is going to prison unless you tell a lie.
-Should you lie?
-- Your country is at war with an enemy who has killed innocent people.
-Should you join the military and help to kill the enemy?
-- Your family is starving.
-Should you kill an animal to feed them?
-- Your family are wealthy business owners and you are expected to work in the business and eventually take over.
-Should you engage in the family business or follow other pursuits that, while not as lucrative, may be more fulfilling to you?

 *Maha-vratam*, the great vow, implies that the yogi must commit to these principles.
 This is similar to vows taken by religious orders and may have a similar purpose in addition to the benefit of a tranquil mind.
 Mastery of yoga is potentially very powerful and must not be used for nefarious or self-serving purposes.

 ### Ahimsa - Not-Harming
-- Obvious forms: violence, killing.
-- Subtle forms: harming oneself through unfortunate choices.

 #### Sutra 2.35
 *Ahiṁsā-pratiṣṭhāyāṁ tat-sannidhau vaira-tyāgaḥ*